Lucarnosky/javascript-testing-best-practices-italian/readme-it.md

 <br/>

-### :thumbsdown: Esempoo Anti-Pattern: tests are not independent and rely on some global hook to feed global DB data
+### :thumbsdown: Esempio Anti-Pattern: tests are not independent and rely on some global hook to feed global DB data

 ![](https://img.shields.io/badge/🔧%20Example%20using%20Mocha-blue.svg "Examples with Mocha")